Kurley55/behindthemask/README.md

 # React + TypeScript + Vite

 # What is BehindTheMask?
-BehindTheMask is a project that aims to combine profile sites with the quirks of quiz and personality sites like 16Personalities to help people show off who is "behind the mask" more easily.
+BehindTheMask is a full-stack application that aims to combine profile sites with the quirks of quiz and personality sites like 16Personalities to help people show off who is "behind the mask" more easily.

+## Current Status
+The project is in early development and as of now we are focusing on frontend but I fully intend to add backend integration after the full profile frontend completion.

 # Goals